Kexin-Li/hexo-theme-cicada/README.md

 # hexo-theme-cicada

-💭 Cicada is a concise and retro theme for Hexo.
+💭 Cicada is a concise and retro theme for Hexo. https://kexin-li.github.io

+## Language

 English Version | [简体中文](./README_CN.md)